KK260/GenomeXtract/README.md

 This script requires Python 3.6+ and the following libraries: pip install biopython

-Optional: Install the NCBI Datasets CLI for handling nuclear genomes: conda install -c bioconda ncbi-datasets-cli
+Install the NCBI Datasets CLI for handling nuclear genomes: conda install -c bioconda ncbi-datasets-cli

-This script will automatically download and filter organellar and nuclear genomes from the NCBI database.
+**This script will automatically download and filter organellar and nuclear genomes from the NCBI database**

 ```
 # basic code: